sergioafanou/smart-cv/_posts/2021-04-02-google-is-cracking-down-on-apps-that-can-see-your-devices-installed-apps.md

 ---
-title : Google is cracking down on apps that can see your device’s installed apps
+title : "Google is cracking down on apps that can see your device’s installed apps"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://www.androidauthority.com/google-android-installed-list-apps-device-1214149/